 The Limitations of Charitable Giving of Mutual Funds

-You can't assume that you'll receive a full federal tax deduction on the amount of your charitable donations of mutual funds.
-Although some taxpayers are able to deduct these gift to charity in full, others are limited.
-There are a few common reasons why the tax deduction of charitable gifts of mutual funds might be less than 100 percent.
+You can't assume that you'll receive a full federal tax deduction for the amount of your charitable donation of mutual funds.
+Although some taxpayers can deduct these gifts to charity in full, others are limited.
+There are a few common reasons why the tax deduction of charitable gifts of mutual funds might be less than 100%.

 - You invest $1,500 in a mutual fund.